Parallel Quantum Algorithm for Hamiltonian Simulation: Parallel Quantum Walk

 \subsection{Parallelization}

 The algorithm for the quantum walk described in Section~\ref{sub:quantum_walk_for_hamiltonians} is highly sequential, because $r$ steps of quantum walk need $r$ iterations of $Q$, which in total requires $\Theta(r)$ sequential queries to $\calO_H$ and $\calO_L$.
-Now we define a parallel quantum walk, which can be implemented with only a constant depth of parallel queries for uniform-structured Hamiltonians (to be defined in Section~\ref{sub:pre_walk}).
-Slightly abusing the notation, we denote $\bj\in \mathsf{H}^r$ if a path $\bj=\parens*{j_0,\ldots,j_r}$~\footnote{In this paper, a vector is written in a bold font.
+Now we define a parallel quantum walk, which can be implemented by a quantum circuit of only constant depth w.r.t.\ queries for uniform-structured Hamiltonians (to be defined in Section~\ref{sub:pre_walk}).
+Slightly abusing the notation, we denote $\bj\in \mathsf{H}^r$ if a path $\bj=\parens*{j_0,\ldots,j_r}$\footnote{In this paper, a vector is written in a bold font.
 The coordinates will be indexed from $0$, for example, $\ba=(a_0,\ldots,a_{k-1})$, where the dimension $k$ is indicated by the context.} of length $r+1$ exists in the graph $\mathsf{H}$.

 \begin{definition}[$r$-parallel quantum walk for Hamiltonians] Given Hamiltonian $H$ as above.
 Let $\calH=\calH^A\otimes \calH^B$ be the state space, where $\calH^A=\calH^B=\parens*{\Co^{2N}}^{\otimes (r+1)}$.
 For each $j_0\in [N]$, define